RECETOX/MSMetaEnhancer/paper/paper.md

 # The software package

-MSMetaEnhancer is an annotation tool for mass spectra files.
+MSMetaEnhancer is is tool to enhance the metadata content of records in mass spectral library files.
 It takes as input a single `.msp` file with multiple mass spectra records and a list of annotation steps.
 These steps consist of specifying what service should be used to obtain a particular metadata attribute based on another already existing attribute.
-The supported services include, among others, CIR, CTS, ChemIDplus, and IDSM.
 To improve the performance of the tool, we use services with high-throughput APIs when available (e.g. IDSM [@galgonek2021idsm], which can be used to access PubChem database).
 The supported metadata attributes include InChI, InChIKey, SMILES, IUPAC chemical name, chemical formula, CAS number, and others.
 The particular available conversions can be found in the documentation via https://msmetaenhancer.readthedocs.io/ and are open to extension.